certsimple/csp-by-api/README.md

 ## Need another API?

 **Add more policies!** Send a pull request to add more policies.
 Include a reference to an official policy if it exists, or state that there is no official policy if none exists.

+## I want to steal this and port it to Ruby / Elixir / Python / Java / etc.

+Go for it!
+Just take `policies.js` (it's just JSON plus comments, hence `.js`) and mak sure you regularly update from this project!

 ## Adding custom policies